melonTree68/melontree68.github.io/_drafts/axiom-of-choice.md

 P=\cbra{(f:X'\to U):X'\subseteq X, f(S)\in S,\forall S\in X'}
 $$

-be a poset under inclusion, i.e., function extension.
+be a poset under set inclusion, i.e., function extension.

 Because we can easily construct an $f$ by taking $X'$ to be a singleton, $P$ is nonempty.
 Let